A7med23/obsidian-sync/Minecraft/ATM9.md

 - [ ] Remake base (big hole in the ground)
 - [ ] Automate refined storage
 - [ ] Make a requester to keep things like glass in stock

+- [ ] use a regulator upgrade for RF storage automation with mekanism and stuff that does processing
 ## beginner gear guide and progression

 * you can put a normal stone tools in crafting to turn them into silent gear then replace their parts